ajorkowski/PhantomTest.NET/README.md

 NUnit: Install-Package PhantomTest.NET.NUnit

-## Usage - NUnit

-If you install the PhantomTest.NET.NUnit package you just have to add a test to your test suite:

-        [Test]
-        [JavascriptTests("../path/to/testdir/")]
-        public void RunJavascriptTests(JavascriptTest test)
-        {
-            test.Assert();
-        }

-All tests will come up seperately in your NUnit test runner (This includes the inbuilt VS Test runner and NCrunch etc).
-Skipped tests (in Mocha) should come up as ignored and failed tests will include the error.
-I could not work out a way to include the duration information (however they exist on the JavascriptTest object).

-## Usage - Command Line

-You can run the tests anytime from the command line using the RunTests.bat file installed with the core component.

-## Usage - Browser

-If you need to debug your tests the best way might be running the tests directly in your browser.
-All you have to do is open the tests.html file in your favourite browser.

 ## Why?

 I wanted to setup my javascript unit tests to run in my NCrunch test runner but it was a massive pain.
 My first attempt